Helen, Georgia: Tubing Down The Chattahoochee River With Cool River Tubing

 Posted on | 1 Comment

-We know our readers love floating down a river during the hot, summer months so we decided to check out Cool River Tubing in order to give you the deal on how it works and why you should check out this particular tubing outfitter two hours away from Greenville, SC in Helen, Georgia.
+Have you ever been tubing in Helen, GA?
+We know our readers love floating down the river in the cool river water during the hot, summer months so we decided to check out Cool River Tubing in order to give you the deal on how it works and why you should check out this particular tubing outfitter two hours away from Greenville, SC in Helen, Georgia.
 Tube down the Chattahoochee, or, as they say, Shoot the Hooch.

 Cool River Tubing for some Helen tubing in Helen, GA

 I’d heard of Helen, GA for a while now while living in Greenville and had seen photos of the Bavarian-themed architecture.
 And tubing was synonymous with Helen just as much as German beer and brats (at least in my mind).
+This isn’t your water park lazy river, so we were ready for an adventure.
 When I finally got the chance to visit Helen, tubing was absolutely on my mind.
-So I gathered my two young kids and decided to try out Cool River Tubing.
+So I gathered my two young kids and decided to try out Cool River Tubing for our next tubing trip.

-Cool River Tubing is a tubing company that offers a tubing adventure down the Chattahoochee with a shuttle service.
+Cool River Tubing is a tubing company in Helen that offers a tubing adventure down the Chattahoochee with a shuttle service.

 It.
 Was.
 Awesome.